Snoring and Sleep Apnoea

-Obstructive sleep apnea (OSA) is a potentially serious sleep disorder in which breathing repeatedly stops and starts during sleep.
+Obstructive sleep apnoea (OSA) is a potentially serious sleep disorder in which breathing repeatedly stops and starts during sleep.
 OSA is a chronic, lifelong medical condition that can affect your sleep, health and quality of life.
 It has been linked to hypertension, diabetes, heart disease, work and driving related accidents and stroke.

 It can have a significant impact on quality of life, placing unnecessary strain on relationships between bed partners, family and in the workplace.